abessifi/oh-my-box/README.md

 ## Usage

-If the boxes you want to use exist already in the [Vagrant Cloud](https://atlas.hashicorp.com/boxes/search?vagrantcloud), just run the script `oh-my-box.sh` which gets their names from the script arguments and checks them out.
+If the Vagrant boxes or the Docker images you want to use exist already in the [Vagrant Cloud](https://atlas.hashicorp.com/boxes/search?vagrantcloud) or in the [official Dockerhub registry](https://hub.docker.com/), just run the script `oh-my-box.sh` which gets their names from the script arguments and checks them out.

-Otherwise, if the boxes list didn't exist, `oh-my-box` will create them for you based on the specified distros names.
+Otherwise, if the boxes/images list didn't exist, `oh-my-box` will create them for you regarding the specified distros names.

 	$ ./oh-my-box.sh [options]

-After provisioning and packaging, new Vagrant boxes are generated.
+After provisioning and packaging, the new artifacts (boxes or images) are generated.
 E.g:

-	<system_username>/debian-jessie-ansible
-	<system_username>/centos-7.1-ansible
+	$ vagrant box list

+	<username>/debian-jessie-ansible
+	<username>/centos-7.1-ansible

+	$ docker images --format "table {{.Repository}}\t{{.Tag}}" | awk '$1 ~ /<username>/ { print }'

+	REPOSITORY                  		TAG
+	<username>/debian-jessie-ansible	latest
+	<username>/centos-7.1-ansible		latest

 ### Options